SC200 audio amplifier complete project, 200W audio amplifier

 It certainly delivers more power than the SC480, for a similar price to build.
 Those main features are listed in a separate panel but some require additional comment.
 Apart from exceptional performance, the SC200 has quite a few features which were not thought of when we produced the SC480.
 These include on-board LEDs which indicate if the power rails are present and which change colour if the DC fuses blow.

 And there is the clipping indicator circuit which drives a LED to show when the amplifier is being over-driven.
 This LED can be mounted on the amplifier front panel if desired and can be wired to multiple modules to indicate when any channel is clipping.
-Or you can simply have a clipping indicator for each channel in a stereo or surround sound amplifier.
+Or you can simply have a

 The power output is very similar to that of the Ultra-LD Mk.4 which is to be expected as it uses the same DC supply rails and same output stage configuration.